 Christmas in LA at Universal Studios Hollywood

-The Holidays at Universal Studios Hollywood features themed activities through January 1, 2023.
+The annual Holidays at Universal Studios Hollywood features a variety of themed activities November 29, 2024 to January 6, 2025.
 The special events are included in the price of theme park admission.

 Christmas In The Wizarding World of Harry Potter